Samsung Galaxy S25 Ultra vs Galaxy Z Fold 6 preview: Function versus form

 The Galaxy S25 Ultra will be getting some rounded edges after years of using mostly flat top and bottom frames, looking more and more like the regular Galaxy phones.
 This will make it look like the other two flagships in the lineup, the Galaxy S25 and Galaxy S25 Plus.

 We suppose this change could be a tough pill to swallow for Galaxy purists who have loved the strictly business and super-stylish appearance of previous Galaxy S Ultra flagships.
-I, for one, will miss the sharper lines, but will definitely give the newer design a chance to grow on me.
+I, for one, will miss the sharper lines, but if a design refresh is what Samsung has in store, we should definitely give it a chance to grow on us.

 One thing is for certain: the Galaxy S25 Ultra will keep the titanium frame and S Pen stylus that are currently present on the Galaxy S24 Ultra.
 While the titanium frame is a fairly recent addition to Samsung's lineup, the stylus is a signature staple that will always set Samsung's Galaxy S Ultra flagships apart from all the others.

-Aside from that, the Galaxy S25 Ultra will still employ a titanium frame, boast IP68 water and dust resistance, as well as an S Pen stylus, the inseparable writing accessory that brings a lot of functionality in tow.
-The Galaxy Z Fold 6 also supports its own S Pen stylus, but it sells separately, and the phone has no built-in slot to accommodate it.
+Aside from that, the Galaxy S25 Ultra will still employ a titanium frame, boast IP68 water and dust resistance, as well as an S Pen stylus, the inseparable writing accessory that brings a lot of functionality to the Galaxy S Ultra lineup.
+The Galaxy Z Fold 6 also supports an S Pen stylus, but it is sold separately, and the phone has no built-in slot to accommodate it.

-Meanwhile, with the Galaxy Z Fold 6, we get a foldable phone with an Armor Aluminum frame and Gorilla Glass Victus 2 protecting the large 7.6-inch inner screen, but no such a protective glass layer on the outer 6.3-inch screen.
+Meanwhile, with the Galaxy Z Fold 6, we get a foldable phone with an Armor Aluminum frame and Gorilla Glass Victus 2 protecting the spacious 7.6-inch inner screen, but no such a protective glass layer protects the outer 6.3-inch screen.

-Samsung shifted things around and as a result, the Galaxy Z Fold 6 no longer has a large wedge-shaped gap when you close the phone, which was a distinct feature of previous Galaxy Z Fold devices.
-There's, however, still a palpable display crease present on the most advanced Samsung foldable phone, which is something other manufacturers of foldable phones have dealt with in much better ways already.
+Samsung shifted things around, and as a result, the Galaxy Z Fold 6 no longer has a large wedge-shaped gap when you close the phone, which was a notorious feature of previous Galaxy Z Fold devices.
+There's, however, still a palpable display crease present, which is something other manufacturers of foldable phones have already dealt with.

 Size-wise, the two phones won't actually differ that much.
-It sounds weird, but when you look at it, the difference between the two devices will boil down to the Galaxy Z Fold 6 being 4mm thicker and 20 grams heavier, which isn't such a big difference in the grand scheme of things.
-On the other hand, the Galaxy S25 Ultra will be roughly 10mm taller.
+It sounds weird, but when you look at it, the difference will boil down to the Galaxy Z Fold 6 being 4mm thicker and 20 grams heavier, while the Galaxy S25 Ultra will be roughly 10mm taller.
+This isn't such a big difference in the grand scheme of things.

 Display Differences